pierrev34/california-energy-analysis/README.md

 Data Source: U.S. Energy Information Administration (EIA).
 The script reads the primary CSV in `data/` and computes totals, growth, and volatility by fuel.

-## Method (short)
+## Method

 The script auto-detects the year header in the EIA CSV, pivots to a Year × Fuel table, calculates per-fuel totals and growth, then summarizes the period (total MWh, growth, peak year, dominant fuel).

 ## Findings (from the included CSV)

-Total generation across 2014–2024 is 6,670,095 MWh, up 32.2% over the period.
-2023 is the peak year.
-The aggregate “all fuels (utility-scale)” line dominates averages as expected; looking at fuels, natural gas remains the largest single contributor over the period, while solar and other renewables show the clearest multi‑year gains.
+California generated 6.67 million MWh from 2014–2024, growing 32.2% over the period with peak generation in 2023.
+Solar emerged as the dominant fuel source, overtaking natural gas through consistent double-digit growth.
+The energy transition is clearly visible: renewables expanded while fossil fuel generation remained flat or declined.

 ![California Energy Mix 2014-2024](output/energy_mix.png)